codatio/codat-docs/docs/expenses/fx-management.md

 Certain combinations of the above may not be supported by the accounting software your customer uses or not relevant for a specific transaction type.
 We will go through this in detail in subsequent sections.

-Sync for Expenses includes built-in validations against such scenarios for every platform we support.
+Expenses includes built-in validations against such scenarios for every platform we support.
 Your customer's multi-currency transactions will be checked to ensure the transaction sync is successful.

 ### Tips and traps